Mimkaa/miltiplayerGameWithJava/src/docs/requirementAnalysis.md

 ### 1.1 Purpose

-This document outlines both the game concept and the detailed requirements for Escape Pursuit.
-It provides a comprehensive analysis of the software’s scope, functions, and constraints while presenting a clear, engaging game concept for all stakeholders, including developers and project managers in the cs108 programming project.
+This document outlines both the game concept and the detailed requirements for Think Outside the Room It provides a comprehensive analysis of the software’s scope, functions, and constraints while presenting a clear, engaging game concept for all stakeholders, including developers and project managers in the cs108 programming project.

 ### 1.2 Scope and Objectives

-**Escape Pursuit** is a 2D pixel art multiplayer game set in one complex room that two Escapers must escape.
+**Think Outside the Room** is a 2D pixel art multiplayer game set in one complex room that two Escapers must escape.
 The game utilizes a dynamic camera system to follow character movements.

 - **Escapers:** Two characters, each controlled collaboratively by two players.